I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi_ddi_base_functions.md

 [in] A pointer to a <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_blt.md">DXGI_DDI_ARG_BLT</a> structure that describes the parameters of a bit-block transfer (bitblt).

-`pfnGetGammaCaps`

-The <i>GetGammaCapsDXGI</i> function retrieves gamma capabilities.

-#### pGammaData

-[in] A pointer to a <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_get_gamma_control_caps.md">DXGI_DDI_ARG_GET_GAMMA_CONTROL_CAPS</a> structure that contains gamma capabilities.

-`pfnPresent`

-Pointer to the PresentDXGI function that notifies the user-mode display driver that an application finished rendering and requests that the driver display to the destination surface.

-The <b>hDevice</b> member of the <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_present.md">DXGI_DDI_ARG_PRESENT</a> structure that the <i>pPresentData</i> parameter points to is the same handle that the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi_createdevice.md">CreateDevice(D3D10)</a> function passed back to the runtime in the <b>hDrvDevice</b> member of the <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddiarg_createdevice.md">D3D10DDIARG_CREATEDEVICE</a> structure.
-Therefore, driver writers must define the type of this handle carefully.
-In addition, drivers can supply different implementations of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff569179">PresentDXGI</a> function based on which DDI implementation handled the call to <b>CreateDevice(D3D10)</b>.
-The runtime will never mix driver handles across DDI implementations.
-Similarly, the <b>hSurfaceToPresent</b> and <b>hDstResource</b> members of <b>DXGI_DDI_ARG_PRESENT</b> are also driver-defined resource handles that the driver returned to the runtime in previous calls to the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi_createresource.md">CreateResource(D3D10)</a> function.

-The <b>pDXGIContext</b> member of <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_present.md">DXGI_DDI_ARG_PRESENT</a> is an opaque communication mechanism.
-The runtime passes this DXGI context to the driver.
-The driver should copy this DXGI context unchanged to the <b>pDXGIContext</b> member of the <a href="..\dxgiddi\ns-dxgiddi-dxgiddicb_present.md">DXGIDDICB_PRESENT</a> structure when the driver calls the <a href="..\dxgiddi\nc-dxgiddi-pfnddxgiddi_presentcb.md">pfnPresentCbDXGI</a> function.

-The driver must submit all partially built render data (command buffers) using the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_rendercb.md">pfnRenderCb</a> function.
-Thereafter, the driver must translate the resource handle parameters into kernel handles and use those kernel handles in a call to <a href="..\dxgiddi\nc-dxgiddi-pfnddxgiddi_presentcb.md">pfnPresentCbDXGI</a>.

-<div class="alert"><b>Note</b>    When the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff569179">PresentDXGI</a> function copies sRGB-formatted content from a source surface to a non-sRGB destination surface, the driver should copy the sRGB content unchanged (that is, the driver should not perform the sRGB to linear conversion).</div>
-<div> </div>

-#### pPresentData

-[in] A pointer to a <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_present.md">DXGI_DDI_ARG_PRESENT</a> structure that describes how to display to the destination surface.

-`pfnQueryResourceResidency`

-This function determines the residency of the given list of resources.

-The Microsoft Direct3D runtime calls the user-mode display driver's <i>QueryResourceResidencyDXGI</i> function for applications to determine if the operating system will incur a significant stall at draw time if the system must make resources GPU-accessible.
-The information that is returned from <i>QueryResourceResidencyDXGI</i> is an approximation of the residency of resources because the resources might become demoted before applications use the resources.

-<i>QueryResourceResidencyDXGI</i> must call the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_queryresidencycb.md">pfnQueryResidencyCb</a> function. <b>pfnQueryResidencyCb</b> returns the residency status of a resource in the elements of the array that is specified by the <b>pResidencyStatus</b> member of the <a href="..\d3dumddi\ns-d3dumddi-_d3dddicb_queryresidency.md">D3DDDICB_QUERYRESIDENCY</a> structure.
-If <b>pfnQueryResidencyCb</b> returns D3DDDI_RESIDENCYSTATUS_NOTRESIDENT for any query, <i>QueryResourceResidencyDXGI</i> must return S_NOT_RESIDENT.
-If <b>pfnQueryResidencyCb</b> returns D3DDDI_RESIDENCYSTATUS_RESIDENTINSHAREDMEMORY for any query and does not return D3DDDI_RESIDENCYSTATUS_NOTRESIDENT for any query, <i>QueryResourceResidencyDXGI</i> must return S_RESIDENT_IN_SHARED_MEMORY. <i>QueryResourceResidencyDXGI</i> must return S_OK only if all calls to <b>pfnQueryResidencyCb</b> for all queries return D3DDDI_RESIDENCYSTATUS_RESIDENTINGPUMEMORY.

-For each resource that the runtime queries through a call to <i>QueryResourceResidencyDXGI</i>, the user-mode display driver must determine which allocations that belong to the resource to query through a call to <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_queryresidencycb.md">pfnQueryResidencyCb</a>.
-For a resource that owns a single allocation, the determination is simple--the driver will query that allocation.
-However, if a resource owns multiple allocations, the determination is more difficult.
-The driver must determine which allocations that an application will likely use for rendering, and the driver must query only those allocations.
-For example, if a resource owns an allocation that is used for rendering and a scratch allocation that handles a lock operation, the driver should query only for the residency of the first allocation, because an application will most likely not use the second allocation for rendering.

-<div class="alert"><b>Note</b>    Because the runtime does not support residency-querying of system memory resources, the runtime will always fail requests from applications for the residency status of system memory resources and will never call the user-mode display driver's <i>QueryResourceResidencyDXGI</i> function for these system memory resources.</div>
-<div> </div>

-#### pResidencyData

-[in] A pointer to a <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_queryresourceresidency.md">DXGI_DDI_ARG_QUERYRESOURCERESIDENCY</a> structure that describes a list of resources that residency is verified on.

-`pfnRotateResourceIdentities`

-Rotates a list of resources.

-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff569514">RotateResourceIdentitiesDXGI</a> function must exchange identities of the array of resources that are passed in the <b>pResources</b> member of the <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_rotate_resource_identities.md">DXGI_DDI_ARG_ROTATE_RESOURCE_IDENTITIES</a> structure that the <i>pRotateData</i> parameter points to.
-For example, if the array of resources refers to resources X, Y, and Z, in increasing array index order, <i>RotateResourceIdentitiesDXGI</i> must rotate those handles to refer to Y, Z, and X, in increasing array index order.
-In particular, the user-mode display driver should swap the kernel handles of the corresponding resources.
-However, the driver should not swap the corresponding runtime (RT) handles.
-The runtime calls <i>RotateResourceIdentitiesDXGI</i> to rotate back buffers during presentation.
-Therefore, a call to <i>RotateResourceIdentitiesDXGI</i> is infrequent.
-The runtime can specify the D3D10_DDI_BIND_PRESENT flag in the <b>BindFlags</b> member of the <a href="..\d3d10umddi\ns-d3d10umddi-d3d10ddiarg_createresource.md">D3D10DDIARG_CREATERESOURCE</a> structure when the runtime calls the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi_createresource.md">CreateResource(D3D10)</a> function to indicate that the resource can participate in a rotate operation.

-The user-mode display driver must also handle other aspects of exchanging identities.
-For example, in Direct3D version 10, views can refer to resources; and such views can have resource addresses embedded in them.
-Therefore, the driver must re-create such views.
-Also, the driver might be required to reapply currently bound views.

-Beginning in Windows 8, the driver must support rotation of stereo back buffers.

-#### pRotateData

-[in] A pointer to a <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_rotate_resource_identities.md">DXGI_DDI_ARG_ROTATE_RESOURCE_IDENTITIES</a> structure that describes a list of resources to rotate.

-`pfnSetDisplayMode`

-A pointer to the driver's  <a href="https://msdn.microsoft.com/library/windows/hardware/ff569536">SetDisplayModeDXGI</a> function.

-`pfnSetResourcePriority`

-The <i>SetResourcePriorityDXGI</i> function sets the eviction-from-memory priority for a resource.

-The Microsoft Direct3D runtime calls <i>SetResourcePriorityDXGI</i> to set the priority level for a resource.
-The user-mode display driver should translate the resource handle that is supplied in the <b>hResource</b> member of the DXGI_DDI_ARG_SETRESOURCEPRIORITY structure that is pointed to by <i>pPriorityData</i> to an allocation handle.
-After the driver makes this translation, the driver should pass the resulting handle in a call to the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setprioritycb.md">pfnSetPriorityCb</a> function.

-#### pPriorityData

-[in] A pointer to a <a href="..\dxgiddi\ns-dxgiddi-dxgi_ddi_arg_setresourcepriority.md">DXGI_DDI_ARG_SETRESOURCEPRIORITY</a> structure that describes the priority level to set a resource to.

 ## Requirements
 | &nbsp; | &nbsp; |